 2. Automate Approval Workflows

 Manual budget signoffs are a big enabler of project delays and frustration.
-By automating approval workflows, we can speed up decision-making while still ensuring compliance with internal controls.
+By automating approval workflows, organizations can maintain cost control without sacrificing compliance or quality.
 Thus, we can reduce overall stress on project teams and finance departments, as there is never any back-and-forth on paperwork.

 3. Use Predictive Analytics for Better Forecasting

-One advantage of predictive analytics is that it allows project managers to predict cost fluctuations.
+Predictive analytics offers project leaders a clear edge in budget planning by forecasting material cost fluctuations and estimating future resource needs.
 Accordingly, project managers make the preemptive adjustments.
 By studying past data and market research, you can see where you stand, predict future budgetary requirements, and pre-allocate resources.
 In effect, this approach reduces the risk of unexpected budget shortfalls and eliminates the risk of being caught in a firefighting nightmare that typically causes high stress in the team.

 4. Ensure Clear Communication Between Finance and Project Teams